-America is a country that runs on fleets of vehicles.
-Long-distance shipping and in-town transport are handled with the careful management of tens of thousands of trucks throughout the country.
+North America runs on fleets of vehicles.
+Long-distance shipping and in-town transport are handled with the careful management of tens of thousands of trucks throughout Canada and the USA.
 Fleet management is not easy.
-Still, it’s crucial to keeping companies and the country running.
+Still, it’s crucial to keeping companies running.
 Anything you can do to make your fleet more efficient is worth the effort.

 Telemetry is the collection and transmission of data from remote sensors to a central location.
 This has plenty of applications throughout different industries, but it’s particularly useful for fleet managers.